aknot242/nim-templating-lab-docs/docs/README.md

     You should see the familiar template filled with values similar to what you saw earlier.

-1. (try turning off default server)

 1. On the **HTTP Servers** view, click the edit icon on the **pygoat** row.

 1. Change the *HTTP Server Inputs -> Listen -> Default Server* value to **FALSE**.

 1. Click the **Next** button until you see the preview of the config generated from the templates.
 Note the diff view shows that the `default_server` is being removed from the listen directive.

 1. Click the **Publish** button.
-If successful, you should see a message indicating this.
+If successful, you should see a message indicating so.

 1. On the PyGoat FireFox tab, refresh the browser to ensure the application is still working.

 You did it!
 What if Jane would like to control aspects of the configuration that have not been exposed in the base template?
 As you read about in the lab introduction, this this is where Augment Templates can be used.

-### Import an Augment Template
+### Import a Custom 404 Augment Template

-We are now going to log in as Paul Platops so that we can import and grant developers access to an Augment Template.
+We are now going to log in as Paul Platops so that we can import and grant developers access to an Augment Template that attaches a custom pre-built 404 response handler.

-1. Click the person icon in the top right corner, then the **Logout** link.
+1. Click the person icon in the top right corner, then click the **Logout** link.

 1. Click **Sign In**.
 You will be redirected to KeyCloak.
 When prompted for credentials, enter `paulplatops` as the user, `NIM123!@#` as the password.